TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 ## Step 2

 In the Amiga system all libraries have a specific structure when loaded in memory.
-Apart from the prefixed jump table, the library code itself has a fixed structure that allows us to read and use it.
+Apart from the prefixed jump table, the library code itself is wrapped in a fixed structure that allows us to read and use it.

-First of all all libraries in memory are nodes of a linked list, so we expect to find the structure of the node itself.
+Libraries in memory are nodes of a linked list, so the dist thing we expect to find is the structure of the node itself.
 Then, inside the node, we expect to find the actual library structure.

 The include file `include_i/exec/nodes.i` tells us that a standard linked list node has the following structure